-The authors use an exceedingly powerful pathos example; they refer to apartheid and try to tie it with the issue of foreign aid.
+In order to invoke pathos, the authors write about South African apartheid as a parallel to the problems created by foreign aid.
 The authors give a brief summary of apartheid to cause the audience to respond emotionally and to identify with the author’s argument.
-They state that poor people have the ambition to live a life like those in rich countries but they are blocked from basic necessities of life, like; equality, health care, clean water, shelter and education.
-They state that the ambitions of the poor are blocked today as the ambitions of black people were in apartheid South Africa.
-The use of pathos is effective; it strengthens their arguments and increases their viewer’s interest because people become immersed emotionally into the author’s point of view due to the negative image the word “apartheid” conveys.
+They state that the ambitions of the poor are blocked today as the ambitions of black people were under apartheid.
+They state that poor people have the ambition to live a life like those in rich countries but they are blocked from basic necessities of life, such equality, health care, clean water, shelter and education.
+The reference to apartheid is an effective rhetorical strategy that strengthens their arguments and increases the reader’s interest as they become emotionally involved in the author’s argument due to the negative image the word “apartheid” conveys.

 Finally, the authors create the poor and their supporters vs. the powerful (the government).
-The authors say the only way to solve the problem of corrupt government is to put an international sanction to pressure them into becoming democratic.
-Despite all the corrupt countries who keep receiving foreign aid, the government is not taking any action so they state “Pressure needs to come from the citizens who care enough about international development.”
-Acemoglu and A. Robinson use several rhetorical devices such as pathos, word choice, and logos to construct their argument and they do a great job at communicating and gaining audience.
+The authors say the only way to solve the problem of corrupt government is to place international sanctions ON WHO to pressure them into becoming democratic.
+Despite all the corrupt countries that keep receiving foreign aid, the government is not taking any action.
+The writers argue that, “Pressure needs to come from the citizens who care enough about international development.”

-On the other hand, Jeffrey Sachs, contributor of theguardian and author of “Foreign aid works- it saves lives” has different point of view to the issue of foreign aid.
-According to Sachs, foreign aid has helped millions of poor people improve their life.
-The number of people dying from curable diseases has fallen exponentially due to foreign aid.
-Sachs writes an article arguing that foreign aid works and all the critics are wrong.
+On the other hand, Jeffrey Sachs, a Guardian contributor and author of “Foreign aid works—it saves lives” argues that foreign aid has helped millions of poor people improve their lives.
+The number of people dying from curable diseases has fallen exponentially due to foreign aid, he writes.
+CAN YOU SAY MORE ABOUT HOW HE MAKES HIS ARGUMENT?

-Right below the title, there is a powerful image of a mother who has turned her head away from the camera and the baby behind his mother is looking right into the camera, and his eyes can tell so many different stories.
+Even before one reads the article, the photograph that accompanies it invokes pathos and draws readers in.
+Right below the title, there is a powerful image of a mother, her head turned away from the camera, and her baby, looking right into the camera as his eyes tell so many different stories.
 Every reader who sees the image interprets differently.
-The image is a rhetorical choice that was made by Sachs to capture reader’s attention and get them involved emotionally.

 Sachs uses several rhetorical strategies to strengthen his argument.
 In the first sentence, Sachs starts by saying “the critics of foreign aid are wrong.”
 He uses logos to talk about how foreign aid has helped decrease the number of infant mortality in Kenya and the number of people dying from malaria in Sub-Saharan countries.
 Sachs uses logos throughout the article to give enough concrete evidence to provide legitimacy to his argument.

-Sachs refers to world class credible organizations such as United Nations and World Health Organization and also world leaders including UN secretary general Kofi Annan and Nigerian former president Olusegun Obasanjo to establish ethos for his argument.
-By referring to credible sources, he is providing an evidence to his argument.
-Finally, Sachs provide a counter argument and provides an answer.
-By doing that, he is making sure there is no confusion in his argument.
-He finishes the article by stating “let us continue to support these life-saving programs, which uphold the dignity and well-being of all people on the planet.”
-He appeals to the audience’s pathos by finishing the argument in a powerful message.
+But Sachs doesn’t solely rely on logos to argue his point.
+He frequently refers to world class, credible organizations such as the United Nations and World Health Organization, as well as world leaders including UN secretary general Kofi Annan and Nigerian former president Olusegun Obasanjo to establish credibility not only for the facts he provides, but also his argument as a whole.
+GIVE A CONCRETE EXAMPLE FROM THE TEXT OF WHERE THIS WORKS.

+Finally, Sachs provides a counter argument.